SAL778/SIC-CoHive/docs/UserStories.md

 3. Changes made in Google Calendar are reflected in the Events Calendar on the website.

 3.06 - Events Calendar
-As an admin, I want to provide the "name" of the event, "room number," "date(s)," "organization," and "details," so that events follow a consistent format.
+As an admin, I want to provide the "name" of the event, "room number", "date(s)", "organization" and "details", so that events follow a consistent format.

 Acceptance Tests